lawsonkeith/Teleop/README.md

 ##Pi Blaster
 The PWM on the Pi is done with the Pi blaster Daemon.
-In this the Pi receives commands over the FIFO.
+The server sends data to the servos direct from the Pi and in software to the PI-BLASTER FIFO.

 1. sudo apt-get install autoconf
 2. git clone https://github.com/sarfata/pi-blaster.git